About the Benchmark Infrastructure Costings

 The use of the guide was approved by the VPA Board on 9 October 2019.

-Access the Benchmark Infrastructure and Costs Guide through the following links:
+Access the Benchmark Infrastructure and Costs Guide through the following PDF links:

 - The Benchmark Infrastructure and Costs Guide